 Forms of abuse include:

-• financial abuse e.g. theft, misuse of property, cash or benefits
+- financial or material abuse e.g. theft, fraud or misuse of property

-• discriminatory abuse e.g. abusing someone because of their race or sexuality
+- discriminatory abuse e.g. abuse against a vulnerable person because of their race, gender or sexuality